 - eating well and gaining the recommended weight

-- not smoking, not drinking alcohol and not taking other drugs
+- not smoking or vaping, not drinking alcohol and not taking other drugs

-- doing the right amount of physical activity
+- doing the recommended amount of physical activity

 - managing stress, depression and anxiety.

-Even if you follow all the pregnancy advice, you might still have a premature baby.
+Even if you follow all the pregnancy advice, you might still have a premature birth.
 But if you look after yourself, you’ll have done the very best you can for your baby.
 If you think you might be at risk of premature birth, talk to your doctor or other health professional.